 Have you ever thought that when we sing and rejoice over what the Lord has done for us, God sings too?
-Listen to what Paul says about God in our Scripture reading from the Letter to the Ephesians: "In [Jesus Christ] we have redemption through his blood, the forgiveness of sins, in accordance with the riches of God's grace that he lavished upon us with all wisdom and understanding" (Ephesians 1:7-8).
+Listen to what Paul says about God in our Scripture reading from the Letter to the Ephesians: "In [Jesus the Messiah] we have redemption through his blood, the forgiveness of sins, in accordance with the riches of

+"In him we have redemption through his blood, the forgiveness of sins, in accordance with the riches of God's grace that he lavished upon us with all wisdom and understanding." -- Ephesians 1:7-8

+God's grace that he lavished upon us with all wisdom and understanding" (Ephesians 1:7-8).
 God has lavished his grace upon us in the coming of his Son.
 He doesn't spare his love to us, but pours it out in abundance, and along with it an abundance of joy as he rejoices and sings over us!

-"Joy!
-Joy!
-Jesus Christ was born for this!"
+"Now ye hear of endless bliss; Jesus Christ was born for this!"
 There's a joy, an abandon, in God's presence that we feel especially at Christmas time.
-We express it in many ways - through these wonderful decorations, the flowers, the candles, the carols, the times of fellowship and festivity, the giving of gifts, the special food and drink.
+We express it in many ways - through these decorations, the flowers, the Advent candles, the Christmas carols, the times of fellowship and festivity, the giving of gifts, the special food and drink.
 It's all wonderful, a response to the gift of new life in Christ, the grace God has lavished upon us!

-But one thing concerns me, and that is this: Will we retain the joy of this festive time through the days, weeks and months of this coming year?
+But one thing concerns me, and that is this: Will we keep the joy of this festive time through the days, weeks and months of this coming year?
 The apostle Paul said, "For the kingdom of God is not food and drink but righteousness and peace and joy in the Holy Spirit" (Romans 14:17).
 Will we live in that same joy once Christmas is over?
-As Lynn was saying last week, "It's over, but it's not over."
 We were created to reflect God's glory.
 Will we carry the radiance of Christmas into the new year?